sigsum/ansible/docs/rst/sigsum_role.rst

 ..
 Description

-- Install required repository files on supported distributions.
+- Install and setup the sigsum transparency log service on the host.
-- This entry point does not work on Windows because there is no concept of repository there.
+- The role requires a reachable mysql database for data storage, see the mariadb role.

 ..
 Requirements